• Skip to primary navigation

 Ingredients

-• 1 head of broccoli about a pound, rinsed, shake water off then cut into small florets
+• 1 pound broccoli about a pound, rinsed, shake water off then cut into small florets

-• 2 tablespoons Olive oil you can substitute avocado oil
+• 2 tablespoon Olive oil you can substitute avocado oil

 • 1 teaspoon garlic salt more or less, to taste